LOVE LETTERS TO TURBULENCE

 ARTIST STATEMENT

-Love Letters to Turbulence (LLtT) is a trauma-informed, interdisciplinary project combining visual, digital and participatory elements exploring healing after trauma; offering creative opportunities to re/imagine ideas of identity through re/considering autobiographical narratives.
+Love Letters to Turbulence (LLtT) is an interdisciplinary project combining visual, digital, and participatory elements exploring healing after trauma; offering creative opportunities to re/imagine ideas of identity through re/considering autobiographical narratives.

 Viewers/participants are invited to reflect on, and/or share, about the lasting e/affects of trauma, at their own comfort level, through multiple entry points.
-Comprising a main installation, contributor zines, community workshops, a digital platform and evolving collaborative archive, LLtT is site-responsive and durational.
-The exhibition is designed to travel across Canada to institutional and community spaces, with accessibility and consent-centered participation built into its framework.
+Comprising a main installation, contributor ‘zines, community workshops, a digital platform, and evolving collaborative archive, LLtT is site-responsive and durational.
+The exhibition is designed to travel across Canada - changing in the process - to institutional and community spaces, with accessibility and consent-centered participation built into its framework.

 PROJECT DESCRIPTION